-SIREN CONNECTION: After mounting the siren, route its Red and Black wires to the alarm control module.
-The Brown wire may be connected directly to the siren's Black wire, and the siren's Red wire is connected to the Siren (+) Supply terminal on the module.
+OPTIONAL SIREN CONNECTION: The Brown wire may be connected directly to the siren's Black wire, and the siren's Red wire is connected to Constant Positive Voltage.

-Mounting The Siren: Find a location in the engine compartment away from the extreme heat of the engine and manifold.
+Mounting The Optional Siren: Find a location in the engine compartment away from the extreme heat of the engine and manifold.
 A suitable location will offer a firm mounting surface, will also allow sound dispersion out of the engine compartment, and not be accessible to a thief.
 The siren must be pointed downward to avoid moisture collecting inside it and to enhance sound dispersal.